crcollins/chemtools-webapp/docs/other/main.md

 In addition to just being able to write out the gjf with the same parameters that were used to generate the log file, this also allows the creation of TDDFT files.
 If you are logged in, you can use this same mechanism to then submit the TDDFT calculation on the spot.

+#### Percent ####

+This is a feature implemented just for benzobisazole molecules.
+It also requires that the calculations used must have included the `pop=full`, `pop=regu`, or any other calculation that ouputs the Molecular Orbital Coefficients block in gaussian.
+With those requirements met, this will compute the percent of the HOMO and LUMO orbitals that are on the horizontal and vertical axes.
+It will also display a simple view of the molecule to show what atoms were placed in which group.

 ### Users ###
 #### Account ####